Introduction to Volume II

 All these macro factors, with some important changes to technical local legislation (e.g., the EU General Data Protection Regulation), present numerous, significant challenges to corporates and individuals around the world.
 They can quickly find themselves the target of fast-moving and far-reaching investigations, whose possible outcomes may vary significantly in different jurisdictions.

-Judith Seddon and Ama A Adams are partners at Ropes & Gray LLP; Christopher J Morvillo and Luke Tolaini are partners and Tara McGrath was formerly an associate at Clifford Chance; Eleanor Davison is a barrister at Fountain Court Chambers; and Michael Bowes KC is a barrister at Outer Temple Chambers.
+Judith Seddon and Ama A Adams are partners at Ropes & Gray LLP; Christopher J Morvillo, Luke Tolaini and Celeste Koeleveld are partners at Clifford Chance; Eleanor Davison is a barrister at Fountain Court Chambers; and Michael Bowes KC is a barrister at Outer Temple Chambers.

 In Germany, the Ministry of Justice has published a draft bill intended to extend corporations’ liability for certain actions of their executive bodies and employees.
+The bill failed in 2021, but may be introduced again.
 Malaysia has introduced corporate liability for corruption offences and there are calls for the introduction of deferred prosecution agreements for companies.
 Norway has extended corporate criminal liability for certain corruption offences committed by Norwegian companies outside Norway.
-In December 2019, the Australian Federal Government introduced the Crimes Legislation Amendment (Combatting Corporate Crime) Bill 2019 (Cth) (CLACCC Bill) which, if enacted, would introduce a new offence of failure to prevent bribery of a foreign public official and a deferred prosecution regime.
+In December 2019, the Australian Federal Government introduced the Crimes Legislation Amendment (Combatting Corporate Crime) Bill 2019 (Cth) (CLACCC Bill), which, if enacted, would introduce a new offence of failure to prevent bribery of a foreign public official and a deferred prosecution regime.
 In April 2020, the Australian Law Reform Commission issued a Report on Corporate Criminal Responsibility – which included consideration of the CLACCC Bill – and made recommendations to Parliament for further reform of corporate criminal liability.
+The Bill is still being considered.